 The collection of excess sebum on the skin not only causes the oily appearance but can also be a huge reason behind acne.
 It clogs the pores, which creates blackheads and spots.

-Most common during puberty, pregnancy and when your hormonal, it's also not unusual to permanently have oily skin.
-Take it from me, I've had it for around 15 years now and whatever the weather or, 'time of the month' it's persistently been a problem . . . until now!
+Most common during puberty, pregnancy and when you're hormonal, it's also not unusual to permanently have oily skin.
+Take it from me, I've had it for around 15 years now and whatever the weather or, 'time of the month,' it's persistently been a problem . . . until now!

-By cutting right back on the number of products I use on a daily basis, I have finally got my skin into an oil free and (practically) spot free condition.
-I still get the occasional breakouts but they have dramatically decreased in severity!
+By cutting back on the number of products I use on a daily basis, I have finally got my skin to an oil-free and (practically) spot-free condition.
+I still get the occasional breakouts, but they have dramatically decreased in severity.

 Cleanse, tone and moisturise—every day, twice a day!
-For most of my teenage years this was my skin care mantra.
-Every article in a magazine, every guru on day time tv all said the same thing.
-Cleanse, tone and moisturise - every day, twice a day and you will have perfect skin.
+For most of my teenage years, this was my skincare mantra.
+Every article in a magazine and every guru on daytime TV all said the same thing: cleanse, tone and moisturise.

 What a lie!